 In accordance with our articles of incorporation, we are required to have three to five supervisors.
-We currently have four supervisors, with three supervisors elected during the stockholders' meeting in 2007 and one appointed by the Ministry of Transportation and Communications.
-The term of the supervisor appointed by the Ministry of Transportation and Communications expired on April 5, 2009.
+We currently have three supervisors.
+As of March 31, 2009, we had four supervisors, with three supervisors elected during the stockholders' meeting in 2007 and one appointed by the Ministry of Transportation and Communications.
+The term of the supervisor appointed by the Ministry of Transportation and Communications expired on April 5, 2009 with the expiration of the two preferred shares the Ministry of Transportation and Communications held.
 In accordance with the R.O.C.
 Company Law, our supervisors are elected by our stockholders and may not concurrently serve as our directors, executive officers or other staff members.
 The term of office for our supervisors is three years and their term may be renewed for any number of consecutive terms.
 Supervisors' duties and powers include, but are not limited to, supervision of our business operations, investigation of our financial condition, inspection of corporate records, verification of statements prepared by the board of directors prior to the annual general stockholders' meeting, calling of and giving reports at stockholders' meetings, representation of us in negotiations with our directors and giving notification, when appropriate, to the board of directors to cease acting in contravention of applicable law or regulations, our articles of incorporation or the resolutions adopted by our stockholders.
 The supervisors may be also removed from office at any time by a resolution adopted at a stockholders' meeting.